Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 /*
 Retrieves an aggregated list of accelerator types.

-To prevent failure, Google recommends that you set the `returnPartialSuccess` parameter to `true`.
+To prevent failure, it is recommended that you set the `returnPartialSuccess` parameter to `true`.
 */
 await gapi.client.compute.acceleratorTypes.aggregatedList({ project: "project",  });